-Some online articles and research studies have looked at a possible connection between Helicobacter pylori and gastro-oesophageal reflux disease (GERD).
+Is there a connection between Helicobacter pylori and gastro-oesophageal reflux disease (GERD)?

-It has been suggested that people with H. pylori are less likely to have GERD, whereas some people are concerned that H. pylori can lead to an increase in reflux symptoms.
+Some suggest that people with H. pylori are less likely to have GERD, whereas some are concerned that H. pylori can lead to an increase in reflux symptoms.

 Let’s take an at-a-glance review of what is certainly a complex subject.

 What is H. pylori and how do we get it?